Bob Hope Draws Thousands to Sandwich Airport July 20, 1969

 Hours after the crowds left the Sandwich Airport, many likely returned home to witness that moment, when Neil Armstrong took humanity’s first steps onto the lunar surface.

-A Small Town, A Big Day
+Small Town, Big Day

 While the world looked skyward that night, Sandwich had already spent the afternoon celebrating flight in its own way.